National Statistic: Yes

 Timeliness and punctuality

-For more details on related releases, the GOV.UK website is available online and provides 12 months’ advance notice of release dates.
-In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Official Statistics.
+For more details on related releases, GOV.UK provides 12 months’ advance notice of release dates.
+In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Statistics.

 Concepts and definitions